nirekr/workflow-cli/README.md

 To execute the workflow CLI:

-1. Change the directory to the location where the workflow-cli executable has been downloaded.
+1. Change the directory to the location where you downloaded the workflow-cli executable.
 2. To start the workflow CLI, type the following command:
 ```
 ./workflow-cli <command>